firefox35/konnect/README.md

         2. Enter guess word into the input field.
         3. Click submit.
         4. A result is displayed on the output boxes.
-        5. Result shows colours of the user guess.
+        5. Result shows colors of the user guess.

   Expected:

-    Display the colour scheme in the output.
+    Display the color scheme in the output.

   Result: